suffolklibraries/lgc/content/collections/events/crown-craft.md

     content:
       -
         type: text
-        text: 'This Easter, embrace your creativity at Christchurch Mansion with our special craft activity.
-Purchase your exclusive Easter Craft Bag from our gift shop and choose your crafting spot: either in the comfort of your own home or amidst the historic charm of our Mansion kitchen.
+        text: 'Get crafty either in the comfort of your own home or amidst the historic charm of our Mansion kitchen.
 Each Craft Bag is unique, filled with a delightful assortment of materials to help you design a splendid Easter crown.
 While the contents may vary, the promise of fun and creativity remains constant.'
   -
     type: heading
     attrs: